 Soap making is super cool and science-y.
 But traditional soap making is a bit dangerous for kids in elementary school.
 The chemical reactions can burn the skin or eyes.
 So, if you want to make a soap making science project, what can you do?

 The best way to learn how to make soap with kids is to use melt-and-pour soap.
-Keep reading to learn about how to set up science projects for kids at home using melt-and-pour.
+Keep reading to learn about how to use this project when you are planning your list of potential elementary school science fair projects!

-How to Set Up a Soap Making Science Project
+How to Turn Soap Making into a Science Fair Project

-A soap science project has to include variables to test and a question to answer.
+To turn any activity into a science fair project, you must include variables to test and a question to answer.
 For this particular experiment, we asked the question, what melting method is the best for glycerin soap?

 Soap Science Project Question